 - Some places require a permit for exclusive use of the location.
 Some of the city parks such as Franklin Square Park require this to have guaranteed access and will grant you the ability to request anyone there leave the premises during your session.
 If you do want exclusive access, we recommend requesting the permit well in advance and bringing it with you to your session.

 - State and county parks have entrance fees, but will usually not be a problem to have your session there.
-Green Lakes State Park has given trouble to many local photographers, with conflicting information about fees to photograph there.
-Some clients have reported as much as a $300 upfront fee after calling or facing a fine for photographing there, so at this time, Green Lakes is not a location we can have your session.
+Green Lakes State Park has given trouble to many local photographers in the past, with conflicting information about fees to photograph there.
+Some clients have reported as much as a $300 upfront fee after calling or facing a fine for photographing there, so we do caution couples wishing to have their session there that it could be cut short by the park rangers.

 Makeup and Hair: